[ << previous | index | next >> ]

 Driving on to the town of Gold Beach, we stopped for lunch at a Ray's Foods market where I got a pastrami sandwich and Michelle got some cheddar cheese for her crispbreads.

 Continuing north we stopped next at Bandon, where we looked in on the Bandon Cheese factory.
+(This factory would later close down, and doesn't exist any more.)
 Unfortunately, like at the Jelly Belly factory they weren't making cheese so although we could see the cheese vats and mixing things through a big window we couldn't watch anyone actually making cheese.
 They had free samples though, so we tried several styles of cheese.
 I tried from "sharp" cheddar and noticed it was actually fairly mild, so I tried some "extra sharp" and was disappointed again at how mild it was - not even as flavoursome as the bog-standard Bodalla cheddar we get at home, let alone any of the matured cheddars.
 We didn't buy any cheese as we didn't have any way of keeping it cool for the few days it would have taken us to eat it, but they had ice cream and chocolates too, so I got a wild blackberry scoop on a waffle and Michelle got a couple of fruity chocolates.

 Then we walked in the chilly air across to a gift shop and bought some myrtlewood souvenirs.
 The shop was called The Station and seemed railway-themed.
 Walking back to the car we briefly looked in at a Christmas store full of ornaments and so on.